sarah-maris/FEND-Neighborhood-Map/README.md

 Weather data for the next four days is listed in the site header.

 The app is fully responsive and works well on all screen sizes.
+Errors are handled gracefully.

 #####Resources and features
-* Google Maps used to display data
+* Google Maps used to display data (custom color scheme and markers)
 * Knockoutjs library used to update data as it changes
 * Firebase used to store data on locations and favorites
 * Location data from Yelp